superluminar-io/workshop/content/05_labs/01_sso/_index.md

 ### Basics

-The AWS Single Sign-On service allows you to create new user accounts that only exist in AWS SSO as well as connecting it to an existing identity provider like Googles G Suite or Azure AD.
+The AWS Single Sign-On service allows you to create new user accounts that only exist in AWS SSO as well as connecting it to an existing identity provider like Google G Suite or Azure AD.

 > To keep the workshop simple, we reference the AWS documentation on [how to use G Suite as an external identity provider for AWS SSO](https://aws.amazon.com/blogs/security/how-to-use-g-suite-as-external-identity-provider-aws-sso/) as well as the generic documentation on [how to manage your identity source with AWS SSO](https://docs.aws.amazon.com/singlesignon/latest/userguide/manage-your-identity-source.html) here.